 Secure Application Access

 What is “Secure Application Access”?
-Broadly it means enabling users to reach virtually any business resource from anywhere at any time, with a level of access appropriate to the security of the connection.
+Broadly it means enabling users to reach virtually any business resource from anywhere at any time, with a level of access appropriate to the trust level of the user and security of the connection.
 Ideally, as we move to a service model, our service provider will offer our users the same service on our behalf, policing access to the applications and data that they are providing on our behalf.
 To be effective, the service itself must move to the cloud.

 Successful application access control delivers: